From The Starting Line

 But the theme is strangely hampered by the enormous scale of the overarching action plot.

 The best of F9 comes from its smaller-scale elements; the personal dramas and histories between all the characters both old and new.
-Some of these characters have known each other for 20 years, after all, so there’s decades of history to pull from and explore, and the core conceit of the story is pitting two estranged brothers—Dom and his brother Jakob (John Cena)—against each other.
+Some of these characters have known each other for 20 years, after all, so there’s decades of history to pull from and explore, and the core conceit of the story is pitting two estranged brothers—Dominic Toretto (Vin Diesel) and his brother Jakob Toretto (John Cena)—against each other.

-It's a typical Hollywood problem, more than an F9-specific problem, of losing the emotional threads of a story behind all the explosions and world-shaking consequences of the MacGuffins that push the action plot along.
+It's a typical Hollywood problem, more than an F9-specific problem, of losing the emotional threads of a story behind all the explosions and world-shaking consequences of whatever magic device the bad guys have this time that push the action plot along.
 That said, the action set-pieces are what draw the new fans, and boy does F9 deliver on action!

 A Familiar Fast Family